 If possible, stay in one of the social hostels in Bogota and see if you can make a friend or two to explore Bogota with.

-Solo female travelers can be safe in Bogota, be they must be extra cautious.
+Solo female travelers can be safe in Bogota, but they must be take extra precautions to ensure their safety.

 Is Bogota Safe At Night?